polkadot-developers/substrate-docs/content/md/en/docs/reference/transaction-format.md

 featured_image:
 ---

-_This article describes in detail what the format of an extrinsic (in particular signed and unsigned transactions) looks like in Substrate._
+This article describes in detail what the format of signed and unsigned transactions in Substrate.
-_This is particularly useful for understanding how the transaction pool checks incoming tranactions._
+This is particularly useful for understanding how the transaction pool checks incoming tranactions.
-_Parachain builders will find this useful for customizing how their transactions are formatted as well as writing client applications that need to adhere to a chosen format._
+Parachain builders will find this useful for customizing how their transactions are formatted as well as writing client applications that need to adhere to a chosen format.

 Extrinsics normally contain a signature, some data to describe if the extrinsic has passed some validity checks and a reference to the pallet and call that it is intended for.
-This format provides a way for applications to ensure the requirements for an extrinisic are met and correctly constructed.
+This format provides a way for applications to ensure the requirements for an extrinsic are met and correctly constructed.

 - Unchecked: signed transactions that require some validation check before they can be accepted in the transaction pool.
 Any unchecked extrinsic contains the signature for the data being sent plus some extra data.